 As much as it’s important to be ambitious, it’s also important to be realistic.
 Work with your manager to set yourself achievable goals and milestones to help you check in on your progress.
 Remember the acronym SMART; make sure your goals are Specific, Measurable, Achievable, Realistic and Time-Bound.

-After reading these tips, whether you decide to go down the sales route or not, make sure you read job descriptions well to make sure your skills and interests align with what you would be doing day-to-day!
+After reading these tips, regardless of whether you decide to go down the sales route or not, make sure you read job descriptions well to make sure your skills and interests align with what you would be doing day-to-day.